RECEIPT DEADLINE: Friday, December 30, 2016, 11:59 p.m. CST

 At his new school, Craig realizes that he isn't brilliant compared to the other kids; he's just average, and maybe not even that.
 He soon sees his once-perfect future crumbling away.
 The stress becomes unbearable, and Craig stops eating and sleeping — until, one night, he nearly kills himself.

 Craig's suicidal episode gets him checked into a mental hospital, where his new neighbors include a transsexual sex addict, a girl who has scarred her own face with scissors, and the self-elected President Armelio.
 There, isolated from the crushing pressures of school and friends, Craig is finally able to confront the sources of his anxiety.

 Ned Vizzini, who himself spent time in a psychiatric hospital, has created a remarkably moving tale about the sometimes unexpected road to happiness.
 For a novel about depression, it's definitely a funny story.

 We all know the basics of Romeo and Juliet, but No Fear Shakespeare Graphic Novels brings the story to life in a new way.
 These dynamic visual adaptations are impossible to put down.
 Each of the titles is illustrated in its own unique style, but all are distinctively offbeat, slightly funky, and appealing to teen readers.
 The book features an illustrated cast of characters, a helpful plot summary, line-by-line translations of the original play, and illustrations that show the reader exactly what’s happening in each scene.

-The ALA Public Programs Office will make up to one hundred (100) Great Stories Club grants to implement the series “Nature vs. Nurture: Origins of Teen Violence and Suicide.”
+The ALA Public Programs Office will make up to one hundred (100) Great Stories Club grants to implement the series “Structures of Suffering: Origins of Teen Violence and Suicide.”
 Programming requirements appear below under Requirements for Grantees.